 - Graduates of this program receive excellent academic and technical preparation to enter the job market or graduate school.

 - Based on Fall 2018 American Institute of Physics data, Appalachian’s Department of Physics and Astronomy is listed as 2nd in the U.S. for the production of BA/BS degrees (among Masters Comprehensive Institutions) and is listed as having the 2nd largest number of graduating master’s students than any program in the nation.

 - Students have opportunities to work with faculty mentors whose research specialties include materials and surface physics, optics, microscopy, Raman spectroscopy, organic semiconductors, physics education, robotics, asteroids and the physics of stars.

-- Students can stay to earn a Master of Science degree in Engineering Physics after earning a bachelor’s degree or through Appalachian’s Accelerated Admission from Baccalaureate to Master’s Program.
-Through the accelerated admissions program, undergraduate students with at least a 3.2 GPA can take graduate coursework during the senior year and earn a master’s degree in just one additional year.
+- Students can stay to earn a Master of Science degree in Engineering Physics after earning a bachelor’s degree or through Appalachian’s Accelerated Master’s Program.
+Through the Accelerated Master's program, undergraduate students with at least a 3.2 GPA can take graduate coursework during the senior year and earn a master’s degree in just one additional year.

 Boone campus only